decentralized-identity/keri/docs/Q-and-A-Security.md

 The analogy is the difference between a _two-way_ - and a _three-way handshake_: Did I, the recepient, only verify that the sender's message was valid (two-way using KEL, arrow left to right) or did the sender _sign off the receipt_ of that verification by the recipient (three-way in KERL, arrow right to left)
 _(@henkvancann)_

-## Can a KEL grow too big, so that performance is becoming an issue?
+## Can a KEL grow too big, so that performance becomes an issue eventually?
 In short, No, KERI has several fall-back options to deal with lingering enlargements of KELs or declining performance, if ever actual.

 A few relevant features of KELs within KERI, supposing we have a _big_ KEL, which means a long chain of hashed data: